Alternating Direction Algorithms for Constrained Sparse Regression: Application to Hyperspectral Unmixing: Abstract

 \section{Abstract}

 Convex optimization problems are common in hyperspectral unmixing.
-Examples are the constrained least squares (CLS) problem used to compute the fractional abundances in a linear mixture of known spectra, the constrained basis pursuit (CBP) to find sparse (\emph{i.e.,} with a small number of terms) linear mixtures of spectra, selected from large libraries, and the constrained basis pursuit denoising (CBPDN), which is a generalization of BP to admit modeling errors.
+Examples include: the constrained least squares (CLS) and the fully constrained least squares (FCLS) problems, which are used to compute the fractional abundances in linear mixtures of known spectra; the constrained basis pursuit (CBP) problem, which is used to find sparse (\emph{i.e.,} with a small number of non-zero terms) linear mixtures of spectra from large libraries; the constrained basis pursuit denoising (CBPDN) problem, which is a generalization of BP that admits modeling errors.
 In this paper, we introduce two new algorithms to efficiently solve these optimization problems, based on the alternating direction method of multipliers, a method from the augmented Lagrangian family.
 The algorithms are termed SUnSAL ({\it sparse unmixing by variable splitting and augmented Lagrangian}) and C-SUnSAL ({\it constrained SUnSAL}).
-C-SUnSAL solves the CBP and CBPDN problems, while SUnSAL solves CLS as well as a more general version thereof, called {\it constrained sparse regression} (CSR).
+C-SUnSAL solves the CBP and CBPDN problems, while SUnSAL solves CLS and FCLS, as well as a more general version thereof, called {\it constrained sparse regression} (CSR).
 C-SUnSAL and SUnSAL are shown to outperform off-the-shelf methods in terms of speed and accuracy.